GetUSB.info Logo

 USB Fan Resembles Design from Apple Computers

-Billy Idol’s Hot In The City is a tune which comes to mind whenever talking about USB gadgets that cool thyself.
+Billy Idol’s Hot in the City is the tune that comes to mind whenever talking about USB gadgets designed to keep you cool.

-This USB fan has some unique features we believe everyone will like.
+This USB fan includes several features we think most people will appreciate.

-The fan itself is a dual-blade design.
-Meaning there are four blades toward the front of the bionic shaped shell and another four blades near the rear of the black shell.
-The idea here is reducing the device noise while in operation.
+The fan itself uses a dual-blade design.
+There are four blades toward the front of the shell and another four blades toward the rear.
+This configuration is intended to reduce operating noise while maintaining airflow.

 USB Firewall For Connecting USB Devices